Chris Armstrong (political theorist): Career

 Armstrong's Justice and Natural Resources: An Egalitarian Theory was published in 2017 by Oxford University Press.
 This was reviewed in several academic journals, and was the subject of a special issue of the journal Global Justice: Theory Practice Rhetoric.
 In the book, Armstrong offers an account of the concept of natural resource that Clare Heyward and Laura Lo Coco described in 2021 as "the most comprehensive and systematic ... to date".
 In contrast to previous political philosophical accounts of the ownership of natural resources, Armstrong argues for a property view that is "disaggregated" (meaning that agents can have property-like rights over natural resources without possessing "full ownership" of them) and argues that agents can have special claims over particular natural resources on the grounds that they have improved those resources and on the grounds that they are attached to those resources.
 As the title of the book suggests, Armstrong's account is egalitarian, but he does not call for equal distribution of resources.
 Instead, he is concerned with "equal access to wellbeing".
 Why Global Justice Matters: Moral Progress in a Divided World, published by Polity Press, followed in 2019.

 In 2022, Armstrong published A Blue New Deal: Why We Need A New Politics for the Ocean with Yale University Press.
 The book attracted considerable press attention, including being named one of New Statesmans Books of the Year for 2022.
 Armstrong calls for a "Blue New Deal", a new politics of the sea offering the prospect of ecological resilience and a just blue economy.
 Armstrong's central practical proposal is the need for a "World Ocean Authority" to oversee the high seas.
 The book won the 2023 Lynton Keith Caldwell Prize from the American Political Science Association, awarded for "the best book on environmental politics and policy published in the past three years".

 Armstrong's Global Justice and the Biodiversity Crisis: Conservation in a World of Inequality, from Oxford University Press, was published in 2024.
 The book was shortlisted for the Royal Institute of Philosophy's Al-Rodhan International Prize for Transdisciplinary Philosophy alongside Shannon Vallor's The AI Mirror and Mazviita Chirimuuta's The Brain Abstracted, the latter of which won.

+In September 2026, Armstrong was named as a Fellow of the Academy of Social Sciences.

+Popular writing

+Armstrong has written for The Guardian and the London Review of Books.
+He is represented by Matthew Turner at the Rogers, Coleridge and White literary agency.